soniaboender/website-soniaboender/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
-The interplay between health and society facinates me, which brought me to health sciences and international public health.
-A large part of my work experience centred around HIV cohort studies in sub-Sahara Africa and the Netherlands.
-Subsequently, I have broaded my scope to other (viral) infectious diseases and outbreaks, including hepatitis C, measles, HPV, and SARS-CoV-2/COVID-19.
+The interplay between health and society fascinates me, which brought me to health sciences and international public health.
+A large part of my work and research experience focussed HIV cohort studies in sub-Sahara Africa and the Netherlands.
+Subsequently, I have broadened my scope to other (viral) infectious diseases and outbreaks, including hepatitis C, measles, HPV, and SARS-CoV-2/COVID-19.
 Furthermore, I enjoy science communication, teaching and student supervision.